 The mandate of the Cambridge Accessibility Advisory Committee (CAAC) is to advise and assist the City in promoting and facilitating a barrier-free Cambridge for citizens of all abilities (universal accessibility), including persons with disabilities.
 This is to be achieved through the review of municipal policies, programs and services and the identification, removal and prevention of barriers faced by persons with disabilities.
-The committee is a legislated committee that is mandated by the Accessibility for Ontarians with Disabilities Act (AODA), 2005, S.O.
+The committee is a legislated committee that is mandated by the Accessibility for Ontarian's with Disabilities Act (AODA), 2005, S.O.
 2005, c.
-11. The committee has four (4) remaining citizen appointment vacancies to be filled, the majority of whom shall be persons with a disability, two (2) agency representatives and two (2) alternate vacancies.
+11. The committee has up to 14 citizen appointment vacancies to be filled, the majority of whom shall be persons with a disability, and two (2) alternate vacancies.

-Further applications to the Accessibility Advisory Committee for the 2022-2026 term of Council were received by the following individual:
+Applications to the Accessibility Advisory Committee for the 2022-2026 term of Council were received by the following individuals: